BenFradet/RiotSharp/README.md

 Documentation can be found [here](http://benfradet.github.io/RiotSharp/api/index.html).

+A discord server to chat about RiotSharp can be found [here](https://discord.gg/w6U8ke).

 ## Features

 - No need to worry about the 10 requests per 10s or the 500 requests per 10m rate limits, they are already implemented in the wrapper